Porges/azure-deadline/CloudProviderPlugin/README.md

 Azure Blob Storage Account – this is used for asset transfer via blob, if required.
 Asset transfer can be enabled using the Deadline Azure Data Transfer Event plugin.

 Key Vault – used to store the required credentials for Deadline slaves including domain users, service users, Deadline DB certs and password.

+Managed Image - if required, you'll need to create a managed image that contains your design and rendering software.
+Azure Batch Rendering provides a Windows and CentOS based image with 3ds Max and Maya 2018 and 2019 and the latest VRay and Arnold renderers.

 **Testing**